th3james/spoof-ssl-locally/README.md

 # Configuring Local SSL
 A simple Nginx configuration which will allow you to serve your chosen hostname with a self-signed SSL certificate from your local machine.
+Instructions are only for macOS and zsh (macOS default shell), but it shouldn't be too hard to work it out for other platforms.

 ## Usage
 ### Configure the app